Abikjose/A/README.md

 Please ensure that you customize the workflow file by replacing `<username>/<repository-A>` and `<username>/<repository-B>` with the appropriate paths to your GitHub repositories.

+## Triggering Workflow from Repository B

+To trigger the workflow in repository A from repository B, follow these steps:

+1. Copy the contents of the workflow file provided in this repository (e.g., `.github/workflows/dispatch.yml`).

+2. Navigate to your repository B on GitHub and go to the "Actions" tab.

+3. Click on the "New workflow" button or select an existing workflow file if you already have one.

+4. Name your workflow file (e.g., `dispatch.yml`), and paste the copied contents into the editor.

+5. Save the workflow file, and GitHub Actions will automatically start running the workflow whenever a new tag is pushed to repository B. The workflow will dispatch a custom event to trigger the release workflow in repository A.

+Please ensure that you customize the workflow file by replacing `<username>/<repository-A>` with the appropriate path to your repository A.

 ## Conclusion

-By utilizing this GitHub Action workflow, you can streamline the process of creating GitHub Releases for repositories A and B. It ensures that whenever a new SemVer tag is added to either repository, a corresponding release is automatically generated for repository A. This automation simplifies version management and allows for efficient distribution and communication with users.
+By utilizing these GitHub Action workflows, you can streamline the process of creating GitHub Releases for repositories A and B. It ensures that whenever a new SemVer tag is added to either repository, a corresponding release is automatically generated for repository A. This automation simplifies version management and allows

-If you have any questions or encounter any issues, please don't hesitate to reach out to the repository maintainers.

-Happy releasing!